 College: University of Michigan

-Part of an entire specialization entitled Python for Everybody offered through the University of Michigan, Python Data Structures is a 19-hour class available fully online and at no charge to students.
+This data science class is part of an entire data science specialization entitled Python for Everybody offered through the University of Michigan.
+Python Data Structures is a 19-hour class available fully online and at no charge to students.
 The class provides an introduction to Python core data structures.
-Specific topics include:
+Specific topics for data science students working at their own pace include:

 - Building Blocks of Computing